bethz/bloomfilter/README.md

 # bloomfilter.py

 # Description
   This Github implements a Bloom filter  based spell checker in python.
+It began from this [CodeKata](http://codekata.com/kata/kata05-bloom-filters/).
 It includes:
   - interesting unit tests using pytest
   - input list in iso-8859-1, Latin-1
   - logging in the Bloom Filter and in pytest